woifes/mqtt-signal-cli-gateway/README.md

 # MQTT - Signal-Cli Gateway

 This is a lightweight, single file mqtt to signal-cli gateway written in python.
 It is assumed that signal-cli is running as a username independent dbus service (without the "-u" option) on the system.
-The gateway connects to the service and sends messages from signal to the topic
+The gateway connects to the service and sends messages from signal to the topic.

+**This is an PoC and not really intented for production usage.**
 ```
 signal/from/<phonenumberwithout+sign
 ```